OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Signature Scheme (v3 Scheme)

 The v3 APK Signing Block format is the same as v2.
 V3 adds information about the supported SDK versions and a proof-of-rotation struct to the APK signing block.
 In Android 9 and higher, APKs can be verified according to APK Signature Scheme v3, v2 or v1 scheme.
 Older platforms ignore v3 signatures and try to verify v2 then v1 signature.

+The proof-of-rotation attribute in the signed-data of the signing block consists of a singly-linked list, with each node containing a signing certificate used to sign previous versions of the app.
+To make backward compatiility work, the old signing certs sign the new set of certs, thus providing each new key with evidence that it should be as trusted as the older key(s).
+It is no longer possible to sign APKs independently, because the proof-of-rotation structure must have the old signing certs signing the new set of certs, rather than signing them one-by-one.

 ![apk-validation-process-v3-scheme](Images/Chapters/0x05a/apk-validation-process-v3-scheme)
 [APK signature v3 scheme verification process](https://source.android.com/security/apksigning/v3 "APK Signature v3 scheme verification process")